TeamNewPipe/documentation/docs/07_release_instructions.md

 ## Having the APK signed by @TheAssassin

 Currently @TheAssassin is the only holder of NewPipe's APK signing keys.
-Therefore you should send the unsigned APK to him and he will send a signed one back.
+Therefore you should send the unsigned APK to him, after which he will sign it and send it back to you.
 He will also then publish the signed APK in NewPipe's F-Droid repo.
 - Rename `app-release-unsigned.apk` to `NewPipe_vX.X.X.apk`
 - Generate a signature for the APK file
     - `gpg -b NewPipe_vX.X.X.apk` will generate `NewPipe_vX.X.X.apk.sig`
     - It will also output 'using "FINGERPRINT" as default secret key for signing'; keep track of the `FINGERPRINT` part
 - Send an email to @TheAssassin and attach both `NewPipe_vX.X.X.apk` and `NewPipe_vX.X.X.apk.sig`
 - If @TheAssassin does not already know it, send him your PGP key `FINGERPRINT` you obtained before
-    - You should send it not using email this time, but another service on which @TheAssassin can be almost sure it is really you (something like 2FA)
+    - You should not send it using email this time, but using another service through which @TheAssassin can be almost sure it is really you (this is a sort of 2FA)
-    - For example, either just send it on the IRC group, or create a GitHub gist with the fingerprint and then give that link to @TheAssassin
+    - For example, you can send it on the IRC group, or create a GitHub gist with the fingerprint and then give that link to @TheAssassin
 - Notify him on IRC that you have sent him an email
 - He will send you back the signed APK
 - Make sure its name is still `NewPipe_vX.X.X.apk` (rename if it's not the case)